togrupe/dlive-midi-tools/README.md

 ## Settings on the dlive console
 The Midi Channel setting on dlive under `Utils/Shows -> Control -> Midi` has to be: `12 to 16`, which is default.

-If you want to change the preconfigured Midi port, you can set the field: `midi_channel_number` according to your dlive settings.
+If you want to change the preconfigured Midi port, you can set the field: `midi_channel_number` in the file: dliveConstants.py according to your dlive settings.

 ## Default ip and port
 The default dlive mixrack ip address is: 192.168.1.70.
 This IP-Address is preconfigured in the scripts.
 If you want to